jasonhargrove/shootsofficial.github.io/_posts/2016-03-03-jason-just-sent-me-this-photo.md

 author: "Shoots Official"
 authorTwitter: "@shootsOfficial"
 shareImage: 'http://shootsofficial.com/shootsofficial.assets/images/shoots-jasonhargrove-johnfluevog-dallas-clubmonaco.jpeg'
-shareDescription: 'Thank you John Fluevog!'
+shareDescription: 'We love this and wanted to share.
+Jason says there's something like 100 photos coming in the next few days.
+Thank you John Fluevog!'
 ---

 We love this and wanted to share.
 Jason says there's something like 100 photos coming in the next few days.